 - carers of people in any of the above groups

-All service users are rated according to Council's Priority of Access Policy.
-This ensures that the needs of residents most at risk, and most dependent, are met.
+User os HACC services are rated according to Council's Priority of Access Policy.
+This ensures that the needs of the most at risk and most dependent in our community are met.
 Visit Eligibility and Assessment for further information about our Home and Community Care services.

-The HACC program is funded jointly by the Commonwealth and State Governments.
-HACC funds services which are targeted for frail older people, people with disabilities and carers, providing basic support and maintenance to people living at home whose capacity for independent living is at risk.
+The Hume HACC program funds services that are targeted towards frail, older people, people with disabilities and carers, and providing basic support and maintenance to people living at home whose capacity for independent living is at risk.

 Children with Additional Needs

-We have a Preschool Field Officer who provides support to children with additional needs, their families, and Preschool Staff, in order to include them in Four Year Old Preschool.
+Hume City Council's Preschool Field Officer provides support to children with additional needs, their families, and Preschool Staff, in order to include them in Four Year Old Preschool.
 The Preschool Field Officer can be contacted on 9205 2200.

 Kids Kapers Weekend Activities